-Choosing the right air conditioning system to increase home value and best suit your needs is tricky.
+How to increase the value of your home with the right air conditioning system and best suit your needs is tricky.
 Answering the questions below will help to guide you in the right direction.

 1. How Long Do You Plan to be in Your Home?